superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 Cosine similarity, which considers the angle between two vectors, is commonly used in measuring the similarity between texts.
 Two vectors that are very dissimilar can be thought of as orthogonal to each other in vector space, with a cosine similarity of zero.
 On the other hand, vectors that are very similar to one another will have a cosine similarity close to 1, with a limiting value of 1 being the case where a given vector is always identical to itself.

-### The power of vector search
+## Vector search for unstructured data

-Vector search distinguishes itself from lexical or keyword search by being able to return results that are semantically similar, even when the exact keywords aren't present in the query.
-Additionally, because of the general-purpose nature of vector embeddings, they can be used to represent almost any form of data, including text, images and audio.
-Multimodal embedding models like [CLIP](https://github.com/openai/CLIP) can generate a single embedding for multiple forms of data, such as images and their descriptions.
+Vector (semantic) search distinguishes itself from keyword (lexical) search by being able to return relevant results *even when the exact terms aren't present in the query*.
+Because of the general-purpose nature of vector embeddings, they can be used to represent almost any form of data, from unstructured data like text, images and audio.
+Additionally, multimodal embedding models like [CLIP](https://github.com/openai/CLIP) can generate a single embedding that simultaneously captures the semantics of multiple forms of data, such as images and their descriptions.

 ![](../../assets/building_blocks/vector_search/vector-search-embeddings.png)

-However, simply generating the vectors and measuring their similarities isn't *useful* unless we can search through large amounts of data very quickly.
+### Context length for text embedding models

+When vectorizing unstructured text data, it's important to bear in mind that embedding models have a maximum context length, which is the maximum token sequence length that can be embedded into a single vector.
+For many open-source embedding models, this is in the range of 384 to 1024 tokens (in [English](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them), 100 tokens equal roughly 75 words).

+Using an embedding model on long-form texts of the order of thousands of words would mean that the entire text cannot be embedded into a single vector, and would need to be split into smaller chunks, or require a windowing approach to capture the entire document in a single vector.
+Libraries like [LangChain](https://github.com/langchain-ai/langchain) and [LlamaIndex](https://github.com/jerryjliu/llama_index) can help with this.

+## Vector search for structured data

+A common misconception of vector search is that it's applicable only to unstructured data.
+This is not true!
+Vector embeddings have *always* been at the heart of deep learning models, and this section will highlight how structured data can be leveraged to gain new insights into existing data.

+### Tabular data

+Tabular data is typically stored in a relational database or data lake, and can be a powerful source of data for supervised learning systems.
+Neural networks that use gradient-based optimization have emerged as powerful tools to map numerical features, commonly seen in tabular data, to higher-dimensional vector representations.

+Historically, gradient-boosted decision trees have outperformed baseline neural networks on tabular data, but [recent research](https://arxiv.org/abs/2203.05556) shows that a traditional MLP-like (Multilayer Perceptron) models, when equipped with embeddings from numerical features, can perform on par with computationally-heavy transformers on tabular data.
+Transforming tabular data into vector embeddings can leverage the features of the underlying data in a more meaningful way, allowing you to build better recommendation algorithms and fraud-detection systems.

+### Time series

+Time series analysis is a useful tool for tasks like anomaly detection, where, historically, distance-based techniques like kNN (k-Nearest Neighbors) are popular because they are unsupervised.
+However, kNN suffers from the "curse of dimensionality" as the datasets become large because it needs to exhaustively compare distances vs. all other points in the dataset to detect outliers.
+To deal with this limitation, autoencoders have historically been used to reduce the dimensionality of time series data.

+Although there have been claims in [recent work](https://arxiv.org/abs/2205.13504) that transformers are not as effective as specialized linear models, at least for univariate time series, [further work](https://huggingface.co/blog/autoformer) by Hugging Face has shown that the embeddings learned in transformers are richer than linear models over covariate features.
+This means that the embeddings extracted from a time series transformer have the potential to describe and detect anomalies in time series data more effectively than traditional methods.

+### Knowledge graphs

+Graphs are connected data structures that can be used to represent the relationships between entities, and can be used to build a host of powerful applications that require access to factual information, such as recommender systems and question-answering engines.
+Just like NLP models can be used to generate vector embeddings for text, graph neural networks can be used to generate embeddings for the entities (nodes/edges) in a knowledge graph. [node2vec](https://arxiv.org/abs/1607.00653) and [GraphSAGE](https://arxiv.org/abs/1706.02216) are two popular methods to extract node embeddings from feature information and the overall graph structure.

+Nodes that are similar to one another in the graph are closer to one another in the node embedding space.
+This means that these embeddings can be used to perform similarity search on the graph, and can be used to answer questions like "what are the most similar nodes to this one?" or "what could be additional nodes linked to this one?".
+When combined with faster ways to store and query these vectors (such as those offered by vector databases), graph embeddings can be used to build powerful applications that consider both the semantics *and* structure the of underlying data.

 ## What is a vector database?

-A vector database is a purpose-built system designed to store and perform semantic (similarity) search at scale.
+A vector database is a purpose-built system designed to store and perform semantic search at scale.
 The raw search is performed by comparing the query vector with the vectors stored in the database, and returning the top-k most similar ones.

-The figure below shows some of the key underlying components of a vector DB -- not all DB vendors may represent their internals this way, but the same principles generally apply.
+The figure below shows the key underlying components of a vector DB -- not all DB vendors may represent their internals this way, but the same principles generally apply.

 ![](../../assets/building_blocks/vector_search/vector-search-database.png)